 However – even with all this amazing tech – it’s worth trying to keep any image to a maximum size of 4000×4000 (width and height) in pixels.
 Plus, it’s always best to edit down super large raw files if they exceed 4000×4000 to achieve better results.
 In fact, it’s best practice to try to always use the smallest images you can.
 This will help to further reduce the weight of a banner.
 The smaller the image, the better (but without reducing the quality of course!).

 It’s also worth selecting the best image format, for the type of image you are using in your banner.
 For example, a JPEG should always be used for a background.
 While if it’s transparent or an object then use a PNG.
 For logo types, and drawn objects (excluding photos) SVGs – small in file size but good at keeping sharpness when expanded.
 A combination of image file types often will provide better results.

 But remember, there are certain things that go without saying!
 Such as making sure your main image is in full focus.
 While, a clean, simplistic design always works best.

 Even when creating HTML5 responsive banners that automatically optimise, you need to create as many versions as possible, to reach as many people as possible.
 The more banner sizes the better.
 Depending on the type of media, the more banners you have, the more likely it is you’ll win any programmatic bidding.

-The obvious best practice is to use a creative management platform that is efficient and fast when it comes to scaling and creating multiple versions of HTML5 banners.
+The obvious best practice is to use a creative management platform and an ad creator that is efficient and fast when it comes to scaling and creating multiple versions of HTML5 banners.
 Better still, it’s far easier to work in multiple markets if you can duplicate, translate, and make variants of your display advertising.

 It’s also easy to switch out content in HTML5 banners.
 Plus, being able to duplicate and scale out campaigns in seconds, means it’s far easier to schedule different variants for different days.
 Put plainly, HTML5 responsive banners are great for use in automation services, like programmatic.